 Family Communion at Sutton Waldron 9.30am

-3rd Sunday in the month Breakfast @ 9 or Family service 9.30am at Shroton
+3rd Sunday in the month Breakfast @ 9 at Shroton

-4th Sunday in the month Parish Communion at Iwerne Minster 11am
+4th Sunday in the month Family Service at Iwerne Minster 11am

 The Communion services include a time when children can go to an adjoining part of the church for their own activities with approved volunteers.
 The Family services and Breakfast @ 9 are informal times of worship, prayer and activities to appeal to all ages.
 A music group and a pianist lead the singing.
 These are planned by a group of volunteers and can be lay led.